 There are a number of different types of mulch available, and it’s important to choose one that is appropriate for your raspberry plants and garden.

-There are many different mulches that can be used to cover plants, but which one is best for raspberries?
+Obviously, there are many different mulches that can be used to cover plants, but which one is best for raspberries?

 This question can be difficult to answer because there are so many factors to consider.